Girls Equipment

 Starter Bundles

 Several retailers offer starter bundles that include stick, goggles or headgear and a bag.
-These can be a good value but are mostly aimed at the lower grades.
+These can be a good value but are mostly aimed at the lower grades and many of the sticks, like the STX Crux 100, are not so great.
 Players in 7th grade and up will want to get their gear a la carte.

 --> Dick's Sporting Goods (Stocked at Northgate or online)